 One other point to note is that, for some reason, the Mastercard looks cheap.
 Your details are not embossed on the front, they are printed on – but in a font which makes it look like embossing!

 What other benefits do I get with my Miles & More Global Traveller Card?

 You can access a curated portfolio of airport lounges for £15 per visit.

 Does this credit card stop my Miles & More miles from expiring?

 Yes.
 Miles & More has a VERY aggressive expiry policy – your miles expire 36 months after you earn, irrespective of what activity you have.

 There are only two ways to stop expiration.
 You either need Miles & More elite status or you need to hold a Miles & More payment card.
 Miles expiry will stop when:

 - You have been a holder of the Diners Club card for at least 3 months and

 - You make at least one miles-earning purchase on the card each month going forward

-Is this card better than the Starwood Preferred Guest American Express for getting Lufthansa miles?
+Is this card better than the Starwood Preferred Guest American Express?

 Here is an important thing to remember: this card has the same earnings rate (1.25 Miles & More miles per £1) as you get indirectly via the Starwood Preferred Guest American Express card, which has a £75 fee.